-In 1992, Disney's The Little Mermaid the television series premiered on tv.
-Around the same time a 4-issue comic book series was released, also titled Disney's The Little Mermaid.
-It had storylines written by Peter David that fit in with Ariel's television series, and featured some of the characters that had been introduced in the tv show.
+In 1992, Disney's The Little Mermaid the television series premiered on TV.
+Around the same time a limited 4-issue comic series was released, with storylines written by Peter David that fit in with the TV series, and even used some of its characters.
 It makes sense to think of each issue of the comic book series as "episodes" themselves.

 To kick things off with the comic book series, they've got an opening scene with Eric and Grimsby on board a ship (hey, just like the movie!) followed by Ariel's introduction.
 I don't think they ever said how old Ariel was in the tv show, but she's fifteen in this issue, and already making surface visits like it's going out of fashion.